madprops/audiotag/README.md

 ## Warning: It performs automatic metadata changes when some data is missing.

-Don't use in a directory full of singles files.
+Don't use in a directory full of single files.

-It's meant to use in a directory with a single album.
+It's meant to be used in a directory with a single album.

 ---